 Shareholder ratification of the appointment of our independent registered public accounting firm is not required, but the Board of Directors is submitting the appointment of Deloitte & Touche LLP for ratification in order to obtain the views of our shareholders.
 This proposal will be approved if the votes cast "FOR" the proposal exceed the votes cast "AGAINST" the proposal.
 If you submit a properly executed WHITE proxy card or use the Internet or telephone to indicate "ABSTAIN" on this proposal, your vote will not be counted as cast on this proposal.
-Since Biglari Holdings has initiated a proxy contest, broker nonvotes likewise will not be treated as cast on this proposal.
-Accordingly, neither abstentions nor broker non-votes will have any legal effect on whether this matter is approved.
+If Biglari Holdings initiates a proxy contest, broker non-votes likewise will not be treated as cast on this proposal.
+Accordingly, neither abstentions nor, in the event of a proxy contest, broker non-votes will have any legal effect on whether this matter is approved.
+However, if Biglari Holdings does not initiate a proxy contest, this proposal will be considered a "routine" proposal; in that case, if your shares are held in street name, your broker will have discretion to vote your shares even if you do not provide instructions.
 If the appointment of Deloitte & Touche LLP is not ratified, the Audit Committee will reconsider its appointment.